QuantEcon/lecture-python-programming.myst/source/rst/getting_started.md

 In this lecture, you will learn how to

-1. get a Python environment up and runnin
+1. get a Python environment up and running
 1. execute simple Python commands
 1. run a sample program
 1. install the code libraries that underpin these lectures